seth-brown/dotfiles/README.md

 ## Language Support

-Language support is minimal to keep the enviroment as light weight as possible and to allow individual customization. `lspinstall` can be used to setup any langauge servers that are needed.
+Language support is minimal to keep the enviroment as light weight as possible and to allow individual customization. [`lspinstall`](https://github.com/kabouzeid/nvim-lspinstall) is provided for easy setup of whatever language servers are needed.